nymbyl/kernramble_web/content/narrative.md

 10. You Can Disappear

     Our hero comes back to the populated world to change things.
 It is a dangerous place for him because the world is is a state of much surveillance (mirroring the warning in the first song).
-The heroine offers him a place to hide
+The heroine offers him a place to hide.
+She is more capable then he is, and possibly more mentally stable

 11. Like Stained Glass

-    He realizes she (his love) is miserable, sad - in a state of post traumatic stress.
-There is not much he can do.
-In a way he is the same way though.
-He just breaks in different ways
+    This is meant to be ambiguous.
+Does he realize she (his love) is miserable, sad and in a state of post traumatic stress?
+Or is he the one that is broken?
+After all he is the one that wants to change an unchanging world.
+But she would rather he not destroy himself

 12. Assassins or Thieves